 Take your child on a unique journey into the history of mankind from a Biblical perspective.
 The Bible-based lessons in this course include step-by-step, student-directed studies on the origin and fall of man, the method of sociology, cultural backgrounds in the United States and distant lands, Earth’s development by man, and more.

 Advanced U.S. History

 This college-level course is designed to prepare students for the Advanced Placement exam.
 Students will study all aspects of American history, including economics, politics, religious, social, and cultural elements of our nation’s past.
 This course is designed to engage your student through analysis and evaluation of primary source documents.
-Students will become proficient in reading, writing about, and analyzing history at the collegiate level.
+Students will become proficient in reading, writing about, and analyzing history at the collegiate level (additional fees may apply).